 More…

-- Use the Five Sketches™ method to get quality designs, or skip to a specific step:
+- Generate quality solutions for software- and content design challenges, or skip to a specific step:

-- Sketching to communicate effectively.
+- How to sketch to share design ideas.
 This includes a ten-minute group exercise to learn how to communicate through sketches.

 - Competing ideas at the finish line?
 Here’s how to pick a winner, by helping the team to make a decision that satisfies all participants.